ddloads/AudiobookBot/README.md

 ## Usage

-Once the bot is in your server, you can use the following commands:
+After deploying your bot and inviting it to your server, you can use the following commands:

-- `/play <filename>`: Plays the specified audio file in the current voice channel.
-If a file with the specified name doesn't exist, the bot will respond with an error message.
+- `/play {filename}`: Plays the specified audio file.
+If "queue" is specified as the filename, it will play the queued up files.
+The audio file should be in the audio files directory specified in the `config.json` file under "audioDirectory".
+Currently, the bot supports `.mp3`, `.wav`, and `.m4b` files.

+- `/addqueue {filename}`: Adds the specified audio file to the queue.

+- `/addqueue {filename}`: Adds the specified audio file to the queue.

+- `/rmqueue {filename}`: Removes the specified audio file from the queue.

-- `/play queue`: Plays the current queue of audio files in the current voice channel.
+- `/queue`: Shows the current queue of audio files to be played.

+- `/prev`: Plays the previous audio file in the queue.

+- `/next`: Plays the next audio file in the queue.

+- `/stop`: Stops playing the current audio file.

+- `/volume {value}`: Adjusts the volume of the audio playback.
+The value should be a number between 0 and 1.

+Note that commands should be run in a text channel in your Discord server.
+Also, for `/play`, `/next`, `/prev`, and `/stop`, the user running the command should be in a voice channel.

 ## Contributing